minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-In order to test the for the changes in voting behaviour due to campaign contributions, the model setup must allow for a dichotomous dependent variable, i.e. pro-environmental vote (1) or anti-enviornmental vote (0) and for non-negativity of contributions @stratmann-1991 @stratmann-2002 @chappell.
+In order to test the for the changes in voting behaviour due to campaign contributions, the model setup must allow for a dichotomous dependent variable, i.e. pro-environmental vote (1) or anti-enviornmental vote (0) and for the non-negativity of contributions @stratmann-1991 @stratmann-2002 @chappell.

-Two types of models that come into question for these are the LPM and the Logit, which are both frequently used in economic literature, but both come with their up- and downsides.
-The first model used is the Linear Probability Model, which is an ordinary least squared linear regression with binary dependent variables.
+Two types of models that come into question for these are the Linear Probability Model (LPM) and the Logit, which are both frequently used in economic literature, but both come with their up- and downsides.
+The LPM is an ordinary least squared linear regression with binary dependent variables.
 The benefits of using a LPM to analyse the effect of campaign contributions on voting behaviour is the fact that the linear regression can be used to estimate the effects on the observed dependent variable, so coefficients are comparable over models and groups @mood.
-One downside, however, is that there is a possibilities for the predicted probability to be out of range, by being either higher than 1 or lower than 0.
+One downside, however, is that there is a possibility for the predicted probability to be out of range, by being either higher than 1 or lower than 0.

 In order to counter this, one can use the logistical regession or logit model, which also measures dichotomous dependent variables but the predicted probability will always stay within range of #range(2) \.
-Nevertheless, comparing models with various independent variables or significantly interpreting the results is challenging when using logistic regression, even more so when interpreting the results of a logistic regression, given that the distribution of the logistic regression is non-linear.
+Comparing models with various independent variables or significantly interpreting the results is challenging when using logistic regression since the distribution of the logistic regression is non-linear and thus changes in log-oods are not as intuitive to interpret as direct probabilities.
 Moreover, @mood explains that logistic effect measures can capture unobserved heterogeneity even in cases where there is no correlation between the omitted variables and the independent variables @Selling2023.